 Lymphoma can spread very easily via the “tubes” that connect the whole body.
 Once lymphoma occurs, we can say for certain that the cancer has spread, because of the high mobility of the lymphocytes.

 Lymphoma in dogs is common, especially among middle-aged and older dogs.
 Those from 5 to 9 years of age are susceptible.

-Other organs that can be affected include the wall of the stomach or intestines.
+Lymphoma can also occur in the wall of the stomach or intestines.
 Sometimes, lymphoma can occur in the heart, the kindey, or the bone marrow.
 Occasionally, it occurs in the skin, the brain, or the eye.

 Causes of Lymphoma in Dogs

 As in other forms of cancer, the exact cause of lymphosarcoma in dogs is not known.

-However, it seems that certain breeds of dogs are more predisposed to lymphoma than others.
+It appears that certain breeds of dogs are more predisposed to lymphoma than others.
+They include:

 - St. Bernards

 In addition, airborne carcinogens (cancer-causing agents) such as herbicides, paints, etc. may trigger lymphoma in dogs.
 A study at the Foster Hospital for Small Animals at Tufts University’s Cummings School of Veterinary Medicine showed that dogs who are exposed to lawn pesticides have a 70% increased risk of developing lymphoma!